A Combinatorial classification of postcritically fixed Newton maps: The Channel Diagram and the Structure of the Immediate Basins and their Complements

-Note also that a simple pole is on the boundary of at most two immediate basins, because otherwise $f$ cannot preserve the cyclic order of the immediate basins near that pole.
+\begin{corollary}[Existence of shared poles] Let $f$ be a Newton map and let $V$ be a component of $\C\sm \bigcup_\xi U_\xi$.
+Then $V$ contains at least one pole that is on the common boundary of two immediate basins. \end{corollary} \begin{proof} If $p$ denotes the number of poles of $f$ in $V$, then by Corollary \ref{Cor_FixedComplementGeneral} $\partial V\cap \C$ intersects the boundaries of $p+1$ immediate basins.
+Each of these immediate basins has one boundary component (in $\C$) in $V$, and each of these boundary components contains at least one pole by Corollary~\ref{Cor_BoundaryContainsPole}.
+Since there are only $p$ poles available, at least one pole must be shared. \end{proof} \begin{remark} Note that every simple pole is on the boundary of at most two immediate basins because otherwise $f$ cannot preserve the cyclic order of the immediate basins near that pole.
 This was first observed by Janet Head \cite{Head}. \end{remark}